wrcannon/SupplementaryMaterial_Processes2018/README.md

 # Supplementary Material Processes-2018
 Supplementary Material for Processes article, 2018

-The simulation data used in the manuscript are in the directory simulation_data.
+The simulation data used in the manuscript are in the file simulation_data.tar.gz.
 The supplementary notebooks are as follows:

 Supplementary Notebook_S1: neurospora_no_regulation-supplementary.ipynb